 New I-20s are issued to continuing students whenever there is a significant update to a student's record.
 This includes changes in biographical data, program dates, change of major, the addition of a work authorization, etc. These types of changes are typically prompted by student request.

 The "completion date" is entered on item #5 of the I-20 based on a student's particular major and degree level.
 This is an estimate of time the College feels it may take to fulfill all degree requirements.
 However, if a student is not able to finish the program on that date, an extension must be requested from International Student Center at least one month before the completion date expires.

 According to U.S. immigration regulations, the "completion date" is defined as the day final degree requirements are completed.
 The actual completion date may not necessarily be the day of the graduation ceremony or the date on the I-20 (In fact, many students actually finish degree requirements before the completion date on the I-20).

 The 60-day Grace Period

 When students complete a study program, they are allowed a 60-day grace period to either 1) depart the U.S., 2) request a school transfer, or 3) change visa status.

 Note: Students who are interested in working in the U.S. following their program completion must apply for Optional Practical Training work authorization before the expiration of the 60 day grace period.

 What happens if I lose my I-20?

-Please contact our office for a replacement I-20.
+Please complete a Reprint I-20 Request in the ISC Portal.
 Please note that if you are outside the U.S., you must obtain the replacement I-20 before entering the U.S. to resume your studies.
-Allow sufficient time for processing and mail delivery.
+Allow sufficient time for processing.

 Should I keep all copies of my I-20s?